chrboku/AnnoMe/README.md

 * Navigate into the new folder with `cd AnnoMe`.

 * From the base folder (i.e., **AnnoMe**, the current folder), execute the demo filter-script with `uv run ./demo/Filter_PrenylatedCompounds_publicDBs.py`.
-This will download the publicly available MS/MS databases and the MS2DeepScore model.
+This will download the publicly available MS/MS databases and the DreaMS model.
 Then the scripts will filter the public databases for **prenylated flavones** and **prenylated chalcones**.
 The results will be available in **./resources/libraries_filtered**.

 * Similar to the public database, execute the demo script for the in-house databases with `uv run ./demo/Filter_PrenylatedCompounds_BOKUDB.py`.